OISTE/repository/OWGTMCPS.md

 ### 1.3.4 Relying parties

-All natura and legal persons and other entities that trust the certificates issued by certification authorities operating under the CIDPKI Trust Model are considered to be “relying parties”.
-These relying parties do not necessarily need to be a subscriber of an CIDPKI certificate, but are requested to accept the “CertifyID Relying Party agreement“, available at http://oiste.org/repository.
+All natura and legal persons and other entities that trust the certificates issued by certification authorities operating under the OWGTM Trust Model are considered to be “relying parties”.
+These relying parties do not necessarily need to be a subscriber of an OWGTM certificate, but are requested to accept the “CertifyID Relying Party agreement“, available at http://oiste.org/repository.

-In the OGTM, a particular type of certificate could limit the right to be a relying party for that particular type of certificate, if this is the case, a specific Relying Party agreement would be published.
+In the OWGTM, a particular type of certificate could limit the right to be a relying party for that particular type of certificate, if this is the case, a specific Relying Party agreement would be published.

 ### 1.3.5  Other participants